regardsvaibhav/Sarvadrishti/README.md

 - Users can upload facial images for decentralized storage using Pinata.
 - IPFS hashes are generated and used for secure retrieval.

-## Contribution
-We welcome contributions to enhance Sarvadrishti.
-To contribute:
-1. Fork the repository.
-2. Create a new branch: `git checkout -b feature-name`
-3. Commit your changes: `git commit -m "Added new feature"`
-4. Push the branch: `git push origin feature-name`
-5. Create a Pull Request.

-## License
-This project is licensed under the MIT License.

-## Contact
-For any queries, reach out to **Aditya Bhattacharya** or create an issue in the repository.